 (*) Note that the Cross Border Delivery Service is only offered on Entry and that the Capacity Type can only be Firm.

-Quality Conversion Service to H
+Quality Conversion to H Services

-The Quality Conversion Service to H enables the injection of H2 or L-gas (L gas or H2) into the H Zone (MTSRQCtoH,i) where it can be blended with H-gas so that the mix is a Compatible Gas.
+The Quality Conversion Services to H enable the injection of non-Compatible Gases (MTSRQCtoH,i) in the H-gas already flowing into the Transmission System so that the mix is a Compatible Gas.

-Quality Conversion to H service is offered at following Installation Points :
+Quality Conversion to H services are offered at following Connection Point :